Jorgen-Jr/NLW-05/README.md

 # NLW-05
-> A simple chat application using websockets, from NextLevelWeek event.
+> A simple chat application using websockets, as proposed by NextLevelWeek event.

 ### Usage